 To enable CORS, you must configure the web server to send an HTTP header that permits remote access to its resources.

-You will create or modify the .htaccess file in the directory where you want to permit CORS requests.
+To do this, create or modify the .htaccess file in the directory where you want to permit CORS requests.
 Add the following line to the .htaccess file:

 Header set Access-Control-Allow-Origin "*"